Engee documentation

 Details

-The height of the tanker inlet.
+The height of the entrance to the tank.
 The value must be greater than or equal to 0.

 Dependencies

-To use this parameter, set the parameter Number of inlets to 1.
+To use this parameter, set for the parameter Number of inlets meaning 1.

 Units